 Enter Najam Sethi.

 Chief Minister, Cricket Boss, journalist, publisher, CEO, and now son-in-law extraordinaire.
 Mr Sethi is the husband of Syeda Maimanat Mohsin, better known as Jugnu Mohsin.
-Even though the company was being run by S M Mohsin and his son Mehdi Mohsin, S M Mohsin’s two daughters also have an equal share in Mitchell’s at just over 20% each.
-So when Mehdi was ousted, Najam Sethi became the Chairman of the Board for Mitchell’s.
+S M Mohsin’s daughters also had an equal share in the company of 20%, which meant they had some sway on the board as well.
+S M Mohsin and Mehdi Mohsin had effectively been running the ship, but eventually the family went in the director of selecting Najam Sethi as Chairman of the Board for Mitchell’s.

 In the four years since, Mr Sethi has gone one to establish his control on Mitchell’s.
 He appointed a loyalist from his days at the cricket board as the CEO, before resigning from the Chairmanship of the Board to take up the CEO job himself.